Phosphoenix/ViperBoxInterface/README.md

 - stimunit connected electrodes: each stimunit can be connected to any or all of the 128 electrodes.
 - recording channels: each box has 64 recording channels that each have several settings

-## :memo: Changing settings through XML scripts
+## Changing settings through XML scripts

 The way to communicate settings with the ViperBox is through XML scripts.
 These scripts can be used to define settings and to start and stop recording and stimulation.
 The XML scripts can be sent to the ViperBox through the API.